-Writing the Master's thesis is the focal point of the Master’s programme.
-The Master's thesis is completed individually and constitutes a separate part of the Teaching and Examination Regulations, equivalent to 20 EC.
-Students are expected to show that they can make a contribution based on their own, original research to academic debate on a particular subject from their own field of study.
+Writing a Master's thesis is the focal point of the master's programme.
+The Master's thesis requires students, based on their own original research, to demonstrate their abilities to contribute to the academic debate of a specific subject in their own field of study.

 The thesis is supervised by the individual lecturer.
-However, the process of conducting research and writing the master thesis is supported by the meetings and workshops that take place in the framework of the so-called Master Thesis Class during term 1, 2 and 3.
+However, the process of conducting research and writing the master thesis is supported by the meetings and workshops that take place in the framework of the so-called Master Class.

-Based on an approved research proposal drawn up during term 2 of the academic year, the student and supervisor conclude agreements about the nature and frequency of thesis supervision.
-The point of departure is to submit a draft version to the supervisor by the end of June which is of such quality that – in the supervisor’s opinion – the thesis can go to the second reader by the middle of August and be submitted by the end of August, enabling the student to graduate in the autumn.
+Based on an approved research proposal drawn up during term 2 of the academic year, the student and supervisor agree about the nature and frequency of thesis supervision.
+The assumption is that a draft version will be submitted to the supervisor generally four months after the research proposal has been approved which is of such quality that – in the supervisor’s opinion – the thesis can be finalized, enabling the student to graduate in the same academic year.

 The maximum supervision period of the Master’s thesis is half an academic year (for full-time students) or one academic year (for part-time students) after the supervising lecturer has approved the research proposal.